-No. ltem Description Length 1 Serial number The serial number of the message.
+No. Item Description Length 1 Serial number The serial number of the message.
 4 bytes 2 Date The date on which the message was output (in the format yyyy/mm/dd).
 10 bytes 3 Time The time at which the message was output (in the format hh:mm:ss:xxx), where xxx is milliseconds.
 12 bytes 4 rsvd A reserved space.
 4 bytes 5 Program name The name of the program.
 If the program name is longer than 16 characters, an abbreviated but recognizable form of the product name is used.
-16 bytes 6 pid In the integrated trace log, this item is the process ID assigned by the OS.
-In product log data specific to JP1/AO, this item is the hash value assigned by the JavaVM to the Runtime instance.
+16 bytes 6 pid This item is the hash value assigned by the JavaVM to the Runtime instance.
+8 bytes 7 tid This item is the hash value assigned by the JavaVM to the Thread instance.
 8 bytes

-No. Item Description Length 7 tid In the integrated trace log, this item is a value derived from the thread name.
-In product log data specific to JP1/AO, this item is the hash value assigned by the JavaVM to the Thread instance.
-8 bytes 8 ID A message ID including a prefix that identifies the product.
+No. Item Description Length 8 ID A message ID including a prefix that identifies the product.
 16 bytes 9 Event type The type of event that caused the message to be output.
 4 bytes 10 Message text The text of the message.
 4,095 bytes or less 11 Linefeed code CRLF: 0x0D, 0x0A 4 bytes